 Those of us old enough to remember the One Minute Manager by Kenneth Blanchard and Spencer Johnson will appreciate the echoes in this effort – The Fable of the User-Centred Designer, from David Travis of UserFocus.

 When most people think of performing usability testing, they think of using novices to see if the website is apparent to someone with very little experience.
-However, having now reviewed several hundred use tests done by both novice and experienced internet users, we’ve realized that both yield interesting information.
-Of course, the novice user is interesting because they don’t have a predictable model in their minds, so it’s illuminating to see how they..
-Read More
+However, having now reviewed several hundred user tests done by both novice and experienced internet users, we’ve realized that both yield interesting information.
+The novice user is interesting because they don’t have a predictable model in their minds, so it’s illuminating to see how they approach tasks… Read More

-I wonder if the programmer did this just for the thrill of the double-take or if he/she was more comfortable with languages like Arabic that read left to right: 00000
+I wonder if the programmer did this just for the thrill of the double-take or if he/she was more comfortable with languages like Arabic that read right to left.